rust-lang/this-week-in-rust/drafts/2016-09-20-this-week-in-rust.md

 ## New Crates & Project Updates

-* [releasetag](https://crates.io/crates/releasetag) release-tags being extracted from core file postmortem (upgrade 0.5.0 for upcoming rust 1.13)
+* [releasetag](https://crates.io/crates/releasetag) release-tags to be extracted from core-files postmortem (upgrade 0.6.0 for rust 1.12/1.13)

 # Crate of the Week